Iridium NEXT maintains its schedule [Update-3]

 Iridium unifies the use of its mobile devices

-Since the release of Iridium GO! (¹) There were two different pages of subscription (for free) to messaging service, and two applications (iOS/Android) to connect to the Iridium devices.
-Now there is only one application : Iridium Mail & Web app to connect to the router Optimizer, either Iridium GO!
+Since the release of Iridium GO! (¹) There were two different pages of subscription (for free) to messaging service, and two applications (iOS/Android) to connect to Iridium devices.
+Now there is only one application : Iridium Mail & Web app pour se connecter soit au routeur Optimizer, soit à Iridium GO!
 Read more …

 Iridium GO! keeps its promises [Update]

-Since its announcement last February, the GO! is expected to come from dealers at the beginning of this month.
-Company E SAT gave me one to conduct some tests.
-Although too late to perform these tests at sea, the Quai des Antilles on the Ile de Nantes offers a wide sky clearance also than the deck of a boat, enough to connect satellites of all-round.
-Two types of test were conducted : requests and receipts of GRIB weather files from an iPad featured with Weather4D PRO app, functions related to the telephony from an iPhone.
+Since its announcement last February, and GO! took a long time to arrive at retailers until the beginning of this month.
+The company E-SAT gave me one to conduct some tests.
+Although too late to carry out these tests at sea, the Quai des Antilles on the Ile de Nantes offers a wide sky clearance also than the deck of a boat, enough to connect satellites of all-round.
+Two types of tests were carried out : requests and receipts of GRIB weather files from an iPad featured with Weather4D PRO app, functions related to telephony from an iPhone.

 Read more …